Wesleyan Assurance Society

-Wesleyan Assurance Society is a financial services mutual that provides advice and products to select professional groups – notably GPs, hospital doctors, dentists, teachers and lawyers.
+Wesleyan Assurance Society is a financial services mutual that provides advice and products to select professional groups, notably GPs, hospital doctors, dentists and teachers.

-The Society was founded in Birmingham, England, in 1841 and its head office remains in the city centre – based at Colmore Circus.
+The society was founded in Birmingham, England, in 1841 and its head office remains in the city centre – based at Colmore Circus.

-The mutual reported £8 billion of assets under management for the financial year ending 31 December 2019.
+The mutual reported £7.2 billion of assets under management for the financial year ending 31 December 2022.

 History

 Wesleyan was established in Birmingham during the early years of Queen Victoria's reign.
-It was founded in 1841 by members of the Wesleyan Methodist Church to help people overcome financial problems brought on by the first industrial revolution.
-The Society began offering life assurance on a nationwide scale in 1855 and continued to grow in the late 1800s.
+It was founded in 1841 by members of the Wesleyan Methodist Church to help people overcome financial problems brought on by the first Industrial Revolution.
+The society began offering life assurance on a nationwide scale in 1855 and continued to grow in the late 1800s.